Using Data to Improve Ecological Forecasts

 Why macrosystems ecology and ecological forecasting?

 Forecasting is a tool that can be used for understanding and predicting macrosystems dynamics.
-To anticipate and prepare for increased variability in populations, communities, and ecosystems, there is a pressing need to know the future state of ecological systems across space and time (Dietze et al.2018).
+To anticipate and prepare for increased variability in populations, communities, and ecosystems, there is a pressing need to know the future state of ecological systems across space and time (Dietze et al. 2018).
 Ecological forecasting is an emerging approach which provides an estimate of the future state of an ecological system with uncertainty, allowing society to prepare for changes in important ecosystem services.
 Ecological forecasts are a powerful test of the scientific method because ecologists make a hypothesis of how an ecological system works; embed their hypothesis in a model; use the model to make a forecast of future conditions; and then when observations become available, assess the accuracy of their forecast, which indicates if their hypothesis is supported or needs to be updated.
-This process of iteratively updating the forecast with ecological data is called data assimilation, which can greatly improve forecast accuracy over time.
+This process of iteratively updating forecasts with ecological data is called data assimilation, which can greatly improve forecast accuracy over time.
 Macrosystems ecologists are increasingly using ecological forecasts to predict how ecosystems are changing over space and time (Dietze and Lynch 2019).

 In this module, students will generate an ecological forecast for a NEON site and explore how to use ecological data to improve forecast accuracy.
 This module will introduce students to the concept of data assimilation within an ecological forecast; how data assimilation can be used to improve forecast accuracy; how the level of uncertainty and temporal frequency of observations affects forecast output; and how data assimilation can affect decision-making using ecological forecasts.